treehouses/treehouses.github.io/pages/vi/find-pi.md

 wlan0: essid: wifiname, ip: 192.168.0.19, has password
 ap0: essid: treehouses, ip: 192.168.2.1, has no password
 ```
+The first ip address listed is your Pi's ip address.

 ## Method 2: Pinging your Raspberry Pi